prateek2807/cli-app2/README.md

 # cli-app2
-A fun on how much you know about our country.
+A fun app on how much you know about our country.
 Give it a go!